-The Fund's financial assets include direct private debt investments and unlisted private equity investee funds, which are generally illiquid.
-As a result, the Fund may not be able to liquidate some of its investments in these instruments in time to meet its obligations when they become due.
-However, the Chief Investment Officer ("CIO") may obtain funding from unitholders of the Fund through additional unit issuances to meet the Fund's ongoing liquidity requirements.
+The Fund's financial assets include unlisted private equity investee funds, direct private equity and debt investments, which are generally illiquid.
+As a result, the Fund may not be able to liquidate some of its investments in these instruments in due time to meet its obligations when they become due.
+However, the CIO may obtain funding from unitholders of the Fund through additional unit issuances to meet the Fund's ongoing liquidity requirements.